-This blogpost is based on our new Integration Unplugged - In conversation with... series, featuring a talk between Roberto Viana (Managing Partner at Rojo Integrations) and Roberto Acevedo (COE Integration Manager at Jacobs Douwe Egberts - JDE) about SAP integration transformation, event-driven architecture adoption, and the future of enterprise integration in digital transformation.
+This blogpost is part of our Integration Unplugged - In conversation with... series, featuring insights from Roberto Viana (Managing Partner at Rojo Integrations) and Roberto Acevedo (COE Integration Manager at Jacobs Douwe Egberts - JDE).
+They explore how SAP integration and Event-Driven Architecture (EDA) are redefining enterprise integration in the era of digital transformation.

 The SAP S/4HANA Migration Challenge: